alimmeek/reliable-logic-using-unreliable-gates/README.md

 ## Objectives
-The objectives have been listed below, with a more detailed description of implementation given under [#methodology](Methodology).
+The objectives have been listed below, with a more detailed description of implementation given under [Methodology](#methodology).

 ### Essential
 These are the minimum requirements in order for the goals of the project to have been achieved.